Borah High School: History

 In the last years before Borah opened, overcrowding at Boise High School limited its downtown campus to the upper two grades only.
 Sophomores remained with the freshman at the four junior high schools (North, East, South, & West).
 Unlike most new high schools, Borah had a senior class (1959) during its first year.

+In 1968, there was an early morning vandalism and fire incident in mid-September, resulting in $50,000 damage.
+The fire was noticed and called in by a newspaper carrier.

 Since 1988, there has been a cockroach infestation problem.
 While the school pays $2,000 to exterminate some of them every year, the insects have nested in the tunnels beneath the school and they are unable to completely get rid of the pests.